sean1138/php-yt-transcript-processor/README.md

 The optional gap detection looks for gaps in the timestamps and inserts an H2 element where it finds them.

+The save as .txt and .html buttons eliminate the need to copy/paste if you want a file from the output for some reason.

 ![no-php.html screenshot](no-php.jpg?raw=true)

 [demo](https://yt-transcript-proc.netlify.app/no-php.html)